 ON TYRANNY AND LOVE

 The celebrated Greek lyric poet Simonides of Keos (ca. 556-468 BC) spent his last years in Sicily as the friend and confidant of Hieron, the tyrant (ruler) of Syracuse from 478 to 467 BC.
-There they had a dialogue comparing the joys and sorrows of being a tyrant with those of being a citizen, which is the entire subject of Hieron by the Athenian Xenophon.
-This must have been written soon afterwards, since Xenophon died in 354 BC.
+There they had a dialogue comparing the joys and sorrows of being a tyrant with those of being a citizen, which is the entire subject of Hieron by the Athenian Xenophon, written in about 360 BC.

 The translation of the first passage is by Thomas Hubbard in his Homosexuality in Greece and Rome (University of California Press, 2003), pp. 62-3.
 The other short passage is from the translation by E.C.
 Marchant in the Loeb Classical Library volume CLXXXIII (Cambridge, Massachusetts, 1925), with one word amended and explained in a footnote.

 In the middle of his first long speech explaining the disadvantages for happiness of being a tyrant, Hieron said:

 “And the tyrant is at a disadvantage in the pleasures that come from making love to boys even more than in the pleasures that come from begetting children.
 For we all, presumably, know that making love is by far the most pleasurable if one does it with desire.
 But desire, in general, comes to a tyrant less easily than to anybody.
 For desire does not like to aim at available things, but rather at hoped-for ones.
 Therefore, just as someone who is unacquainted with thirst would not enjoy drinking, in the same way someone who is unacquainted with desire is unacquainted with the sweetest forms of love.”